sertansenturk/tomato/README.md

 We recommend you to install MATLAB Runtime in the default installation path, as **tomato** searches them automatically.
 Otherwise, you have to specify your own path in the MATLAB Runtime configuration file, [tomato/config/mcr_path.cfg](https://github.com/sertansenturk/tomato/blob/master/tomato/config/mcr_path.cfg).

+#### <a name="mcr_install"></a>Installing LilyPond

+If you want to convert the music scores to svg format, LilyPond is a good choice, because it adds a mapping between each musical element in the LilyPond file and in the related svg.

+Downloading and setting the up Lilypond is easy: Simply go to the [Download] (http://lilypond.org/download.html) page in the Lilypond website for your operating system.2

 Tomato in a Nutshell
 -------